Skip to content

 This is especially useful to perform quantification for several animals at once, where you'll only need to specify the root directory and the animals identifiers that should be pooled together, instead of having to manually specify each detections and annotations files.

-Three main scripts and function are used within the pipeline :
+Three main scripts (see the scripts folder) and function are used within the pipeline :

 • exportPixelClassifierProbabilities.groovy to create prediction maps of objects of interest